Arkham Horror: The Card Game

-Arkham Horror: The Card Game is a cooperative living card game produced by Fantasy Flight Games.
-It is set in the universe of Chaosium's Call of Cthulhu roleplaying game which is itself based on the Cthulhu Mythos of H.P.
-Lovecraft and other cosmic horror writers.
+Arkham Horror: The Card Game is a cooperative living card game produced by Fantasy Flight Games since 2016.
+It is set in the universe of Chaosium's Call of Cthulhu role-playing game which is itself based on the Cthulhu Mythos of H. P. Lovecraft and other cosmic horror writers.
 The title refers to Lovecraft's fictional town of Arkham, Massachusetts which is mentioned in many Mythos stories.

 Release

 News of the game was originally leaked in May 2016, before being officially announced in August of that same year.
 It made its first limited public release at Arkham Nights 2016 to a sold-out crowd.

-As a game in Fantasy Flight Games Living Card Game line, there is a regular release of non-random Deluxe expansions that start a story or campaign, followed by multiple smaller expansions (known as Mythos packs) that continue and conclude it.
+In its original release format, as a game in Fantasy Flight Games' Living Card Game line, there was a regular release of non-random deluxe expansions that start a story or campaign with 2 playable scenarios, followed by multiple smaller expansions (known as mythos packs) that continue and conclude each campaign story with 6 additional playable scenarios.

-With the announcement of the Edge of the Earth campaign in 2021, Fantasy Flight stated future expansions would simply be released in two larger boxes, each containing either all of the campaign's story or player cards.
-During a Gen Con livestream in September 2021, Fantasy Flight Head of Studio Chris Gerber announced all previous expansions would be re-released in the new format, too.
+With the announcement of Edge of the Earth in 2021, Fantasy Flight stated future cycles would simply be released in two larger boxes, one containing all of the campaign's scenarios and the other the campaign's player cards.
+During a Gen Con livestream in September 2021, Fantasy Flight head of studio Chris Gerber announced all previous expansions would be re-released in the new format, too.

+Periodically, Fantasy Flight Games has also released "Standalone Adventures" that are unique playable experiences that do not connect to any other campaigns.

-As of the release of the "Scarlet Keys" expansion in 2022, the lead designer MJ Newman has stepped back from her role as the lead developer of the game to become a senior designer at FFG.
+As of the release of The Scarlet Keys in 2022, the lead designer MJ Newman has stepped back from her role as the lead developer of the game to become a senior designer at FFG.
 Designer Josiah "Duke" Harrist was announced as lead designer with Nick Kory, previously of the MythosBusters Podcast, also joining the design team.